 UI Element Description Scenario Details Shows the basic details of the load test scenario being analyzed.
 Statistics Summary This section shows a breakdown of the transaction statistics and also provides links to the following: The SLA configuration wizard.
-For more information on defining an SLA, see "SLA Reports" on page 320 The Analyze Transaction tool.
-For more information on analyzing transactions, see "Analyze Transactions Dialog Box" on page 305 Scenario Behavior Over Time This section displays the average errors per second received by the application under test per time interval.
-For example, 0 means that on average there were zero errors received per second for that time interval, 0+ means that on average there were slightly more than zero errors received, and so on.
-Add screen
+For more information on defining an SLA, see "SLA Reports" on page 325 The Analyze Transaction tool.
+For more information on analyzing transactions, see "Analyze Transactions Dialog Box" on page 309

 UI Element Description Transaction Summary This section displays a table containing the load test scenario's diagnostics data.
 Included in this data is a percentile column (x Percent).
 This column indicates the maximum response time for that percentage of transactions performed during the run.
-Note : You can change the value in the percentile column in one of the following ways: Open the Options dialog box (Tools > Options).
+Note : You can change the value in the percentile column in one of the following ways: Open the Options dialog box (Tools &gt; Options).
 Click the General tab and in the Summary Report section enter the desired percentile in the Transaction Percentile box.
 Select View > Summary Filter or click on the toolbar.
 The Analysis Summary Filter dialog box opens.
 In the Additional Settings area enter desired percentile.
 HTTP Responses This section shows the number of HTTP status codes returned from the Web server during the load test scenario, grouped by status code.
 Summary Note : There are additional Diagnostics sections that may appear at the end of the Summary report, depending on the configuration of your system.
-For more information, see "Summary Report" on page 314.